Fitness

 The real question is: what matters more to you?
 Speed or safety?
 Structure or freedom?

-Like developing your own body, developing a business means looking inward;, you have to understand your inner motivations if you’re going to be successful.
-Whichever you choose, we wish you the best of luck.
+Like developing your own body, developing a business means looking inward; you have to understand your inner motivations if you’re going to be a successful gym business.
+Whichever gym type you choose, we wish you the best of luck.

 Further reading

-If you would like to discuss any aspect of our research, or find out more about how Wellyx can help you manage and grow your gym or fitness studio, please contact [email protected] or call your nearest team
+If you would like to discuss any aspect of our research, or find out more about how Wellyx can help you manage and grow your gym, please contact [email protected] or call your nearest team